oftenzhan/OftenDeck/tutorial/tutorial-1b.md

 ## Getting Started with Part 1B

 As you can see, we are on the second file for the first tutorial titled Tutorial Part 1B.
-Let's move to the other screen by pressing rightknob, then we'll toggle off the navigation tree by again pressing <shift-leftknob>.
+Let's move to the other screen by pressing rightknob, then we'll toggle off the navigation tree by again pressing `Shift-Leftknob`.

 ## Cycling Through Open Documents